PragyaBhardwaj15/Flag_Detection/README.md

 # Advantages

-➢ The Floor detection system will be of great advantage where a user has lack of time, motivation, unwell or differently abled.
+➢ There are Total 195 countries in the whole world and with 195 Countries there are 195 different types of flags of Different shapes,size,colors and symbols.

-➢ It will be useful to users who are very busy because of work or are because of prior schedules.
+   It is very much difficult for a peoples to remember this all these flags that the flag belongs to whic country, so it is very Usefull model for detecting flag.

-➢ Just place the viewfinder showing the Floor on screen and it will detect it.
+➢It is very usefull for  tourist and many peoples.

-➢ It will be faster to just then clean floor using minimal or very less workforce.
+➢ Just place the viewfinder showing the Flag on screen and it will detect it and shows the name of the name of the country the flag belongs to.